LukeGrahamLandry/franca/devlog.md

   even tho i can't do input yet so i can tell it can actually draw stuff.
 - os/build.fr takes 1350ms.
-  compile the kernel/start and user/init in parallel and just concat together to make the final image. only got it down to 1180ms, still that's 14%, not bad. kernel is tiny, that part takes 150ms (wall time on its own thread). tho im comparing it to compiler/main.fr with -unsafe (which is 880ms), doing init.fr unsafe gets it to 986ms which is more respectable.
+  compile the kernel/start and user/init in parallel and just concat together to make the final image.
+  (very glad i remembered symptoms of breaking adrp and getting a different place for the kernel struct every function). only got it down to 1180ms, still that's 14%, not bad. kernel is tiny, that part takes 150ms (wall time on its own thread). tho im comparing it to compiler/main.fr with -unsafe (which is 880ms), doing init.fr unsafe gets it to 986ms which is more respectable.
+- i fear im going to regret trying to use usb instead of virtio-input.
+  - adding keyboard+mouse in vzf adds (4203 Apple Inc, 6662 xhci_hcd),
+    and `-device qemu-xhci` adds (6966 Red Hat Inc, 13 QEMU XHCI Host Controller) to pci.
+  - i can map the bar but all the numbers in there are 0xFFFFFFFF which doesn't make any sense, and on vzf it has the flag for 32 bit which doesn't make sense because the pci base address itself is more than 4gb so it wont fit. made sure to align the offset to the size, didn't help. maybe it's not always BAR0?

 ## (Nov 25)